 It can be a very worrying and upsetting time for families when faced with the realisation that a loved one or family member needs long term care and support.
 As we now face the challenges presented by the prevalence of Coronavirus in our communities, families are facing increasing levels of anxiety and are worried about organising care for a loved one.
 How can I get the safest care for my loved one?
 Where is the best place for them to receive care?
 What happens if they need around the clock care?
 What happens if my loved one gets Coronavirus?

-These are just some of the questions we know families in this situation are asking themselves as they attempt to make the right decision during this
+These are just some of the questions we know families in this situation are asking themselves as they attempt to make the right decision during this unprecedented time.